 - More modern: Is somewhat more recent (announced 1 year and 3 months after the 1300D).

 Reasons to prefer the Canon EOS 1300D:

 - More affordable: Was released into a lower priced segment (18 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in March 2016).

 If the count of relative strengths (bullet points above) is taken as a measure, the 200D is the clear winner of the match-up (9 : 2 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the 200D or the 1300D.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is why hands-on reviews by experts are important.
-The table below summarizes the assessments of some of the best known camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The table below summarizes the assessments of some of the best known camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
+The full reviews are available by clicking on the site logo in the table header.

 |Canon 2000D« »||rev||-||3.5/5||-||3.5/5||Feb 2018||449|